Have a question not addressed below? Drop us an email.

 I am training for a marathon; do you have a training program?

 A number of our members run marathons and the majority train for a fall race.
 Since 2012 we’ve offered a structured marathon training program.
-In 2017 the target race is the New York City marathon, but our run leaders are happy to work with you to adapt the program to any fall marathon.
+We’ve often targeted the New York City marathon, but our run leaders are happy to work with you to adapt the program to any fall marathon.

 I am a pretty good runner, you guys sound too laid-back for me.

 We have runners of all abilities and goals.
 If you are an elite runner and want to be challenged by your teammates on a daily basis, then we are probably not the club for you.
 However, we have a number Boston Marathon qualifiers (both men and women) on our team and many of our members race shorter distances at or below 6:00-7:00mm pace.